lexingxie/cmLab/content/post/asnets.md

     to train on a set of between 3 and 25 small problems, <em>plus</em> the time taken to evaluate on a problem of a given size.
     <!-- s -->
-    The baselines do not need time to learn, so the remaining lines in the plot show only evaluation time for the baselines.
+    The baselines do not need to learn, so the remaining lines in the plot show only evaluation time for the baselines.
   </figcaption>
 </figure>